luizbgomide/sovereign/spells.md

 #### Destroy Earth
 Stone, earth, sod, sand, or other largely mineral material is reduced to a faint spray of fine dust, though metal and enchanted objects are unaffected.

-The caster chooses up to one contiguous 10-foot cube per caster level in a visible area within one hundred feet per caster level, causing all such stone or mineral material within the cubes to disappear.
+The caster chooses up to one contiguous 10ft cube per caster level in a visible area within 100ft per caster level, causing all such stone or mineral material within the cubes to disappear.
 Such rapid destruction may cause larger structures to collapse.
 If used against rock-based monsters, the spell does `1d10` damage per caster level, with a [Physical](/rules#physical) save for half.

 #### Dimension Door
-A visible target within a hundred feet is immediately teleported to any visible, solid resting point within a half-mile, provided the target point has enough room to accept them.
+A visible target within 100ft is immediately teleported to any visible, solid resting point within a half-mile, provided the target point has enough room to accept them.

 Unattended objects can be teleported by the spell, but they can be no larger than a horse.
 Unwilling creatures targeted by this spell make a [Mental](/rules#mental) saving throw to resist; on a success, it is the caster who is transported to the intended destination instead.

 #### Dispel Magic
-The caster sweeps away all unwanted magical effects and enchantments within a twenty-foot radius, centered on any visible point within one hundred feet per level.
+The caster sweeps away all unwanted magical effects and enchantments within a 20ft radius, centered on any visible point within 100ft per caster level.

 If the magical effect was cast by a creature with equal or fewer HD, the effect is negated automatically.
 Otherwise, make an opposed INT/[Magic](/rules#magic) skill check, with higher-leveled caster gaining a +2 bonus and the dispeller getting a +1 bonus.